×

 How is cloud native security different from monolithic security?

 The main difference is that cloud native applications are more complex than monolithic applications.
 This is because cloud native applications are more dynamic than monolithic applications.

 Cloud native security also differs from monolithic security in that modules work independently of each other, meaning that if there is a security fault in one section it will not affect the entire application, as it would with monolithic architecture.
 Another key difference is that cloud native architecture presents an expanded attack surface.
-This is because securing a containerized application requires managing privileged access at image, container, node, pod, and namespace levels, ensuring encrypted tunneling from ingress to egress and other elements that require baking in security from the beginning.
+Securing a containerized application requires managing privileged access at image, container, node, pod, and namespace levels, ensuring encrypted tunneling from ingress to egress.

 What is causing the massive growth of cloud native security?

 Broad industry adoption of cloud native is one major driving factor.
 As of late 2021, about two-thirds of businesses said they were already cloud native or were planning to migrate to a cloud native strategy.
+At the same time, a surge of cloud native security threats has made the ability to secure cloud native applications even more important.
+As organizations adopt the cloud, key risks of cloud native environments continue to emerge

 What are the main benefits of modern cloud native security?